daba-backup/JOGLFramework/README.md

 # JOGLFramework

-This is a hobby work that obviates the need for direct calls to OpenGL functions in my personal projects.
+This is a hobby project that obviates the need for direct calls to OpenGL functions in my personal graphics programs.

 # Overview